PubInv/general-purpose-alarm-device/README.md

 initial prototype working.
 A mechanical enclosure that project LEDS slighly and let a buzzer or loudspeaker operate loudly (through a grate or grid) would probably be adequate.

+# Product Description

+## White LEDs

+We're going to use white-light LEDs to avoid color-blindness issues for the visual alarm.

+## External Ports

+There will be three external ports:
+1. 12 Volt power
+2. Serial debugging USB port
+3. RJ12 jack for SPI interface